Peruz/load_lpp/JOSS/paper.md

 Recent use of weighing systems has been linked to the diffusion of smart technologies, for example in smart cities, healthcare, transportation and logistics.
 While the variety of applications results in diverse technical challenges, these are typically associated with uneven load distributions, mechanical stresses, temperature effects, and vibrations [@peters2016; @tiboni2020].
 In addition, the temporal dynamics of such predisposing factors result in variable levels of both signal (i.e., load changes) and noise (e.g., vibrations), which further complicates the design of optimal weighing systems and processing procedures.
-Both temporal resolution and measurement time can vary significantly, with applications that often require the system to reliably function over relatively long periods, from quick weigh-in-motion measurements [@jacob2010; @lin2022] to monitoring of years .
+Both temporal resolution and measurement time can vary significantly, with applications that often require the system to reliably function over relatively long periods, from quick weigh-in-motion measurements [@jacob2010; @lin2022] to monitoring of years.
-Such issues have been addressed with a combination of mechanical and processing - filtering solutions, the later often being preferred because of cost limitations.
+Such issues have been addressed with a combination of mechanical and processing - filtering solutions, the latter often being preferred because of cost limitations.

 In this sense, commercial systems have some possible limitations: